Skip to content

 Major General Washington telling General Charles Lee to not retreat at the Battle of Monmouth.

-Major General Washington told General Charles Lee not to retreat at the Battle of Monmouth.
-That event was the last straw for Lee, who soon after faced a court martial at the hands of Basking Ridge’s Lord Stirling.
+Major-General Washington told General Charles Lee not to retreat at the Battle of Monmouth.
+That event was the last straw for Lee, who faced a court martial soon after at the hands of Basking Ridge’s Lord Stirling.

+During this time, Lee appears to have wavered in allegiance to his adopted country.
+In 1858, a document titled “Mr. Lee’s Plan, 29th March 1777” was discovered; it advised Howe on how to defeat the Continental Army.
 Until his death, Lee expressed animosity toward Washington as a “puffed-up charlatan.”
 In his last will, Lee asked that he not be buried in a churchyard.
 “I have kept so much bad company when living,” he wrote, “I do not choose to continue it when dead.”
-Despite these wishes, Lee was buried at the cemetery at Christ Church, Philadelphia.
+Despite these wishes, Lee was buried at the entrance to Christ Church in Philadelphia.
+If you are in the area, pay Charles a visit and give him a big “thumbs down.”

 This small sign stands on the corner of Cedar and S. Finley reminds us how things could have been very different in America if it wasn't for what happened here.